Eurydia/cleanpedia-production/src/site/notes/Appendix A/StdReal.md

 ## Conversions From Real Number Type

-Explicitly converts real number type to other types.
+They explicitly convert real number type to other types.
 The desired type must be unambiguous.

 ### To Integer Type